rabbit721/QPPNet/README.md

 # QPPNet in Pytorch

-This code contains a sample implementation for Plan-Structured Deep Neural Network Models for Query Performance Prediction(https://arxiv.org/pdf/1902.00132.pdf), written for the purposes of comparison with MB2: Decomposed Behavior Modeling for Self-Driving Database
+This code contains a sample implementation for Plan-Structured Deep Neural Network Models for Query Performance Prediction(https://arxiv.org/pdf/1902.00132.pdf), written for the purpose of comparison with MB2: Decomposed Behavior Modeling for Self-Driving Database
 Management Systems on the TPC-H benchmark, the TPC-C benchmark, and our self-generated dataset smallbank.

 ## Prerequisites